 Most weekends consist of three early mornings of a 5K, 10K and half marathon.
 Those up for the task can compete in challenges in which they participate in multiple races in one weekend.
 You may hear someone say they are "perfect" for a certain race.
 That means they have completed that runDisney race for every year the race has existed.
 Major props!

 Here are the four regular runDisney events:

 The biggest runDisney event each year is the Walt Disney World Marathon Weekend.
-As the only event with a full marathon, this event has been running the longest (pun intended) and will be celebrating its 30th anniversary in 2023!
-General registration opens April 19, 2022, for runDisney's flagship event, which is usually themed to Mickey and friends.
+As the only event with a full marathon, this event has been running the longest (pun intended) and will be celebrating its 30th anniversary in 2023 with '90s retro vibes!
+General registration opened April 19, 2022, for runDisney's flagship event, which is usually themed to Mickey and friends.
 This weekend is also more notoriously known for crowd and road impacts, especially with the full marathon.

 Grab your tutus and tiaras because this royally fun event shouldn't be missed.
 The Princess Half Marathon Weekend celebrates the iconic Disney princesses.
-The 2022 themes were Cinderella for the 5K, Tiana for the 10K, Mulan for the Half Marathon and Moana for the Fairy Tale Challenge.
-Cinderella may have just packed up her shoes from the 2022 Princess Half Marathon Weekend, but you can already mark your calendars for the next one!
-General registration for the 2023 event opens June 21, 2022.
+The 2023 themes will be Jasmine for the 5K, Belle for the 10K, Moana for the Half Marathon and Cinderella for the Fairy Tale Challenge.
+General registration for the 2023 event opened June 21, 2022.